-Financial Technology Center Bangladesh — Raising Bangladesh FinTech to Global Standard.
-Five pillars: FinTech Education, Research and Innovation, Policy Representation, Industry Infrastructure, Women in FinTech.
+FinTech Center Bangladesh — Raising Bangladesh FinTech to Global Standard.
+Five pillars: FinTech Education, Research & Innovation, Policy Representation, Industry Infrastructure, Women in FinTech.
+Building a secure, inclusive and future-ready FinTech ecosystem for Bangladesh and beyond.

 From Bangladesh.
 For the World.